gratzc/vagrant-cf10/README.md

 # ColdFusion 10 Vagrant Environment
 ## And [Cloudy With A Chance Of Tests](https://github.com/mhenke/Cloudy-With-A-Chance-Of-Tests)

 This is a [Vagrant](http://vagrantup.com) project for [ColdFusion 10](http://www.adobe.com/products/coldfusion-family.html) development and includes Cloudy With A Chance Of Tests.
-It does all the work for you in a few commands of setting and configuring.
+It does all the work for you in a few commands.

 ## Installs / Configures
 - Adobe ColdFusion 10